MakaronKanon/fastai-projects/padel_or_tennis/readme.md

-Image classification model that recognizes if a ball is a tennisball or padelball.
+Image classification model that recognizes if a racket is a tennisracket or padelracket.